‘The Last of Us’ Episode 3 Recap: These Characters Get the Love Story They Deserve

 (Warning: Spoilers ahead for The Last of Us.)

 As the two set off on the rest of their journey to Bill and Frank’s, the early stages of the Ellie and Joel dynamic fans of the game know and love really comes into view.
-Yes, Ellie brings out her pun book and it is just as adorable and wholesome as it is in the game.
 Ellie is full of childlike wonder and curiosity whereas Joel is grumpy and hesitant to care for anything or anyone new.
 In a world like this, who can blame him?

 However, when Ellie comes across an immobilized Infected during a quick supply search, viewers also get to see a different side to her.
 Like a kid in a science class dissecting their first frog (ew), Ellie slices up the Infected’s head to see what is really going on in there, before viciously stabbing the beast to death with her beloved switchblade.
 This is your reminder that Ellie is a badass.